 What are Ground Source Heat Pumps?

-GSHP should not be confused with a Geothermal Heat Pump.
-A GTHP operates in regions where the earth’s crust is thinnest and the heat is absorbed from the earth’s core, this technology is typically applied at the larger end of heat generation power plants.
-Whereas a GSHP absorbs heat from the ground which is this energised by solar radiation, it is much more dependent on main air temperature and period of direct solar heat gain, and it is more readily applied at micro and medium level.
+GSHP should not be confused with a geothermal heat pump.
+A geothermal heat pump operates in regions where the earth’s crust is thinnest and the heat is absorbed from the earth’s core, this technology is typically applied at the larger end of heat generation power plants.
+Whereas a GSHP absorbs heat from the ground which is energised by solar radiation, it is much more dependent on main air temperature and periods of direct solar heat gain, and it is more readily applied at micro and medium level.

-Whilst a GSHP, WSHP and ASHP are dependent on air temperatures, GSHP and WSHP have higher and more constant SPF because the ground and/or water acts as a thermal battery for the heat energy that they absorb.
+Whilst a GSHP, water source heat pump and air source heat pump are dependent on air temperatures, GSHPs and water source heat pumps have higher and more constant seasonal performance factors because the ground and/or water acts as a thermal battery for the heat energy that they absorb.

 How does Ground Source Heat Pumps work?